-The Institute of Imagination is a charity creating space for children and young people to re-imagine the world.
+The Institute of Imagination is a charity creating space to re-imagine our world, together.
 Our goal is to spark imaginations everywhere and encourage creative learning through our events, training, partnerships and research.

 what do we do?

 From the first mark on a cave wall to the first footsteps on the Moon, our greatest developments have begun with leaps of someone’s imagination.
 We believe imagination is a vital human resource and that it needs space to thrive.
 Our activities provide that much needed space.

 We run activities for children and young people, families, schools, adults and educators under our ‘Imagination Lab’ programme in a variety of locations across London and beyond.
 Find out what activities are coming up on our what’s on page.